Exemption for night work on construction sites

 • a description of the traffic on public roads generated by the works.

-For concrete-polishing works, and for greater flexibility in reacting to unforeseen circumstances (e.g., weather conditions, progress of works), the following wording may be used instead of specifying exact dates: "Works over a period of … nights, between … and … ".
+For concrete-polishing works, and for greater flexibility in reacting to unforeseen circumstances (e.g., weather conditions, progress of works), the following wording may be used instead of specifying exact dates: 'Works over a period of … nights, between … and … '.

 Supporting documents

-Applicants must enclose the following with their application:
+You must also enclose with your application:

-• a topographical map showing:
+• a topographical map;

 • if necessary, any specific studies (e.g., an acoustic analysis) requested by the Environment Agency.